 Rule 9 - Where a school can take some, but not all, of the children who qualify under one of these rules, we will give priority to children by taking account of the next rule (or rules) in the numbered list to decide who has priority for places.

 For example, places are offered to catchment siblings before children living in the catchment area without siblings.
 In each case, distance is used to prioritise which children should be offered places.

 Rule 10 - If it is still not possible to decide between two applicants who are equal distance then an independently scrutinised random allocation will be made to allocate the final place.

 Further information on admissions and an explanation of the terms used in the admissions policy can be found on the Buckinghamshire County Councils website https://www.buckinghamshire.gov.uk/schools-and-learning/schools-index/school-admissions/school-admissions-guides-policies-and-statistics/school-admissions-policies/primary-community-and-voluntary-controlled-schools-admissions-policy-september-2023/

 For children starting school for the first time a visit is arranged during the term preceding admission.

-Parents are invited to make an appointment to view the school.
+Parents are invited to make an appointment to view the school, as above.